 Target audience

-This course is intended for Thermal engineers and other engineers (electronic, mechanical/mechatronic, reliability) directly involved with thermal design and cooling of electronic components, modules and systems.
+This course is intended for thermal engineers and other engineers (electronic, mechanical/mechatronic, reliability) directly involved with thermal design and cooling of electronic components, modules and systems.

 Prerequisites: technical college/university education.

-For the module Advanced Thermal Management of Electronics, it is required that the module Electronics Cooling Thermal Design has been attended or an equivalent level of background knowledge is present.
+To attend this course, it is required that the module Electronics Cooling Thermal Design has been attended or an equivalent level of background knowledge is present.

 Location